-The first thing to do before making this soup is to soak the dried porcini mushrooms in warm water for about an hour until they plump up.
+The first thing to do before making this white bean soup is to soak the dried porcini mushrooms in warm water for about an hour until they plump up.
 Strain them through a bit of cheesecloth or a coffee filter.
 The mushroom bits can be chopped up and used in your soup, and the liquid is added to the soup broth.

 What if you don’t have porcini mushrooms?